ShearPlume/ShearPlume.github.io/source/_posts/DB-ae1.md

 ![image-20221111203816349](DB-ae1/image-20221111203816349.png)

-Since Rogers is the only director who has more than 2 managers(3 in our data), the outcome is correct.
+Since Rogers is the only director who has more than 2 managers(==notice we add one more data in the insert part in addition to the given data so Rogers has 3 managers in our data==), the outcome is correct.

 #### SQL2: